+a.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
-Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-24 Navy Reserve Officer Promotion Plan, and furnish the number to the boards.
+The Chief of Naval Personnel shall determine the number of in-zone and above-zone, not previously considered, eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-25 Navy Reserve Officer Promotion Plan, and furnish the number to the boards.

-b.
-If the computation results in a fraction of a number of 0.5 or greater, the fraction is rounded up to the hearest whole number.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - b.
+If the computation results in a fraction of a number of 0.5 or greater, the fraction is rounded up to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.

 COMPETITIVE PERCENT

 CATEGORY TO SELECT

-Unrestricted Line Officer 80
+Unrestricted Line Officer 82

 Unrestricted Line Officer (TAR) 100

-Special Duty Officer (Human Resources) 40
+Special Duty Officer (Human Resources) 35

-Special Duty Officer (Human Resources) (TAR) 80
+Special Duty Officer (Human Resources) (TAR) 88

+Special Duty Officer (Permanent Professional

+Recruiter) (TAR) 100

-Engineering Duty Officer 70
+Engineering Duty Officer 73

-Aerospace Engineering Duty Officer (Engineering) 50
+Aerospace Engineering Duty Officer (Engineering) 67

 Aerospace Engineering Duty Officer (Maintenance) 50

-Aerospace Engineering Duty Officer (Maintenance) (TAR) 50
+Aerospace Engineering Duty Officer (Maintenance) (TAR) 63

-Special Duty Officer (Public Affairs) 75
+Special Duty Officer (Public Affairs) 71

-Special Duty Officer (Strategic Sealift Officer) 13
+Special Duty Officer (Strategic Sealift Officer) 15

-Special Duty Officer (Foreign Area) 100

 Special Duty Officer (Oceanography) 100

-Special Duty Officer (Cryptologic Warfare) 8.2
+Special Duty Officer (Cryptologic Warfare) 79

 Special Duty Officer (Information Professional) 92

-Special Duty Officer (Intelligence) 72
+Special Duty Officer (Intelligence) 75

 Limited Duty Officer (Line) 75

 - 3. Equal Consideration of Officers "In-Zone" and "Above-Zone".
-As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized.
+As detailed above, the number of in-zone and above-zone, not previously considered, eligible officers is used only to calculate the total number of selects authorized.
 There are no individual zone selection limitations or expectations.
 Accordingly, in determining which officers are best and fully qualified for promotion, you are required to equally consider both above-zone and in-zone officers. - 4.
 Consideration of Officers "Below-Zone".
 The boards shall identify exceptional officers from below-zone and consider selecting them for promotion to the grade of lieutenant commander.
 The boards must ensure that these exceptional below-zone candidates are fully considered for promotion if they meet the best and fully qualified standard.
-A number not to exceed

-10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than one, in which case the number that may be selected from below-zone is one.
+A number not to exceed 10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than one, in which case the number that may be selected from below-zone is one.